 Jaco received bursaries from the North-West University (NWU), the South African Music Rights Organization (SAMRO), the National Research Foundation (NRF), and the National Institute for Humanities and Social Sciences (NIHSS) to continue with post-graduate studies.
 He completed a Masters degree in Music Composition at the NWU which was awarded cum laude.
 The work for this degree consisted of a portfolio of compositions and a research dissertation on the principles of orchestration through the lens of musical forces.
 His research on musical forces was conducted in more depth for his PhD in Musicology and Music Analysis: he expanded the theory of musical forces by using analyses of the Belgian composer, Wim Henderickx’s, music.

 During the first year of his bachelor studies he needed a platform for his music to be performed, so he proposed and co-founded the Young Composers Concert with his lecturer, Hannes Taljaard.
-The Young Composers Concert soon became a prestigious annual music concert – and soon after a week of workshops for new music was developed – at the North-West University where young, talented composers’ compositions are performed.
+The Young Composers Concert soon became a prestigious annual music concert – and soon progressed into a week of workshops for new music – at the North-West University where young, talented composers’ compositions are performed.
 Jaco’s music was later performed on many more national and international stages by national and international artists, most notably the Royal Philharmonic Orchestra of Flanders (now the Antwerp Symphony Orchestra), Duo Montagnard, The Chamber Music Company of London, and György Sándor Fazakas.
 Jaco also received several commissions which include compositions for violoncello and flute from the South African Music Rights Organisation (SAMRO), music for DEKAT-TV (broadcasted on national television), various compositions for South African Music concerts of the North-West University, chorale preludes for the South African Church Organists Society (SAKOV) publications, flute compositions for György Sándor Fazakas, a solo piano composition for Rachelle Elmes-Wessels, a violoncello and piano composition from Andrew Munro and Human Coetzee, and a choir composition from the North-West Children’s Choir.

 Although his music is unique in its strong conceptual frameworks, Jaco composed some compositions that should get special mention.
 Jaco interviewed Stefans Grové shortly before his 90th birthday, and Grové gave him a short theme that represented his own name (Stefans).
 Jaco composed a solo organ composition based on this theme for the 90th birthday celebration concert of Grové as part of the NWU South African Music Concert.
 This work was performed by Ockie Vermeulen.
 Jaco also composed a short work for viola and piano on the day that Nelson Mandela passed away, and continued to write a composition on every day until his funeral.
 These Elegies after the death of Nelson Mandela are eleven short compositions for viola and piano, first performed by Elmarie van der Vyver and Mathilda Hornsveld.
 Jaco was also the first composer known to set a text (Psalm 23), from the first direct translation of the Bible in Afrikaans to music.
 This composition was first performed by the North-West Children’s Choir.
 Jaco is also befriended by the renowned conceptual and word artist, Willem Boshoff, whose works he applauds and studies.
 Some of the artworks of Willem Boshoff provided a conceptual framework for music and an entire section of Jaco’s one portfolio was dedicated to music based on ‘translated’ artworks by Boshoff (see Fünf Skizzen nach Kunstwerken von Willem Boshoff).
 These compositions led to further research opportunities in music and visual art as well as further collaborations between Meyer and Boshoff.
 Some of these compositions were performed by the Epoch String Quartet, Magda de Vries, Olivier Barrier, Morné van Heerden, and Elmarie van der Vyver.